Banana Chocolate Mousse for Two

 • Peel the bananas and mash them finely with a fork; add the lemon juice and incorporate this into the banana mousse.
 Reserve a few thin slices of banana for your decoration.
 Add a few drops of lemon juice to the reserved banana slices to avoid them from turning brown.

 • Cut the chocolate into chunks and shards with a serrated knife.
-Melt the chocolate in a microwave or au-bain-marie over a stove, until the chocolate is completely melted and has a smooth consistency.
+Melt the chocolate in a microwave or au-bain-marie on a stove, until the chocolate is completely melted and has a smooth consistency.
 Add the instant coffee that is dissolved in just a tiny bit of warm water, making concentrated coffee.
-Cool the chocolate mixture just a little bit.
 (NOTE 2)

-• Add the cooled melted chocolate, the banana-lemon mash and the instant coffee to the whipped cream and fold it together.
-Don’t over-mix as you may lose the incorporated air.
+• Add the cooled melted chocolate, the banana-lemon mash to the whipped cream and fold it together.
+Don't over-mix as you may lose the incorporated air.

 • Decorate the banana chocolate mousse with slices of banana and chocolate shavings, just before serving.